James22133/meanr_engine/README.md

 ## 🤝 Contributing

-Any Reccommendations for improvement or contributions would be sound.
+Any recommendations for improvement or contributions would be sound.

-## Guidlines:
+## Guidelines:

 1. **Fork** the repository
 2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)